 The first time I tried a cooperative learning activity in my classroom many years ago, I really messed up royally.

-I placed my students in small groups, instructed them to cooperate, and gave them a task to complete.
+I placed my students in small groups, instructed them to cooperate with one another, and gave them a task to complete.
 The results were particularly distressing to say the least.

-As I'm sure you will agree, cooperative learning requires more than seating youngsters around a table and telling them to share, work together, and be nice to one another.
+As I'm sure you will agree, cooperative learning is much more than placing kids in facing seats and telling them to get along so they can share and politely work and learn together.

 If you would care to see additional information regarding cooperative learning, please see the following pages: